jar398/cldiff/doc/method.md

 all express useful information that cannot be derived from equivalence articulations.

-We obtain an articulation (a, <, b) when the a taxon "splits" the b
-taxon: in a merged checklist, b ought to be the parent of a.
-In a split, the a taxon is maximal, so (a', <, b) shouldn't go in the alignment if a' is an ancestor or a descendant of a.
+We obtain an articulation (a, >, b) when the high priority taxon b "splits" the low priority taxon a.
+In the merged checklist, b is the parent of a.
+In a split, b is maximal, so (a, >, b') shouldn't go in the alignment if b' is a descendant of b.

-Also useful is the articulation (a, <>, b) where a is maximal (in the same manner as above).
-This says that the low priority node a cannot be included in a merged checklist because it is incompatible with a high priority node.
+Also useful is the articulation (a, ><, b) where a is maximal (in the same manner as above).
+This says that the low priority node a cannot be included in a merged checklist because it is inconsistent with a hierarchy containing the high priority node.

 ## Merge